Hongxuan Chen

 My name is Hongxuan Chen, and I am a fourth year PhD student in Computer Science at University of Illinois Urbana-Champaign (UIUC).
 I am passionate about CS education, and my research focuses on how students learn discrete mathematics and algorithm design.
 I am co-advised by Dr. Geoffrey Herman and Dr. Jeff Erickson.

-Here is my cv (last updated: Feb 2025) and Google Scholar profile.
+Here is my cv (last updated: April 2025) and Google Scholar profile.

 Hongxuan Chen's Profile Photo